BIR Official Receipts and Sales Invoices in the Philippines

 Pursuant to Revenue Regulations No. 15-2012 dated December 3, 2012, only BIR accredited printers based on certain criteria are allowed to print BIR receipts and commercial invoices to see to it that unauthorized printers could not print invalid receipts and invoices.
 BIR offices publish a list of accredited printers that taxpayers may simply browse for easy reference.

-4. BIR Official receipts and invoices per establishment
+4. BIR invoices per establishment

-6. Contents of Official Receipts and Sales Invoices
+5. Contents of Sales Invoices

-Pursuant to Section 4.113-1(B) of Revenue Regulations No. 16-2005 dated September 1, 2005, the following shall be indicated in VAT official receipts or VAT sales invoice:
+Pursuant to Revenue Regulations No. 7-2024 (implementing RA No. 11976 – Ease of Paying Taxes Axt) amending Section 4.113-1(B) of Revenue Regulations No. 16-2005 dated September 1, 2005, the following shall be indicated in VAT sales invoice:

 1. Statement that a seller is VAT-registered followed by TIN;

-2. For sales of P1,000 or more to a VAT-registered person, the name, business style, if any, address, and TIN of the buyer.
+2. For sales of P1,000 or more to a VAT-registered person, the name, address, and TIN of the buyer.

 3. Total amount which the purchaser pays or is obligated to pay to the seller with the indication that such includes VAT;